-If you’ve done your homework, you already know from the article on child labor that this is a very complex issue: parents send their kids to work mostly because they don’t have the choice, if they want everyone in the household to survive.
+As we've argued befor, child labor is a very complex issue: parents send their kids to work mostly because they don’t have the choice, if they want everyone in the household to survive.

 Child labor is an extreme means of survival and it represents a lot of money to many families.
 This is why the best option isn’t always to ban it, but to encourage education and offer financial support to desperate families.
 A loan for business, a job or a study grant are as many tools that can make a huge difference.

 The Pakistani case

 In Pakistan, over 65% of working children are busy in agriculture, hunting and fishing.
 In fact child labor is more common in countries that have a great rural population – as families often need help in the fields.
 However because of the usual cultural bias against girls (in most developing countries), they tend to be employed more often in the fields than boys since parents usually prefer investing in their male kids.